MSAugdal/Powershell-presentation/README.md

 Denne help pagen som vises forklarer hva cmdleten brukes til, hva den  tar som input, hvilke CLI-flags den tar og hva den gir som output.

-# Oppgaver
+# Oppgaver (Oppgavene er på enkelsk, fordi det er lettere å skjønne vilke kommandoer dere skal bruke)
 1. Display a list of running processes.
 2. Test the connection to google.com or bing.com without using an external command like ping.
 3. Display a list of all commands that are of the cmdlet type.
-(This is tricky—we’ve shown you Get-Command, but you need to read the help to find out how to narrow down the list as we’ve asked.)
+(Hint: Get-Command. use help to find out how to narrow down the list)
 4. Display a list of all aliases.
 5. Make a new alias, so you can run ntst to run netstat from a PowerShell prompt.
 6. Display a list of processes that begin with the letter p.
-Again, read the help for the necessary command—and don’t forget that the asterisk (*) is a near-universal wildcard in PowerShell.
+Read the help for the necessary command—and don’t forget that the asterisk (*) is a near-universal wildcard in PowerShell.
 7. Make a new folder (aka directory) using the New-Item cmdlet with the name of MyFolder1.
 Then do it again and call it MyFolder2.
 Use Help if you’re not familiar with New-Item.
 8. Remove the folders from step 7 in a single command.
 Use Get-Command to find a similar cmdlet to what we used in step 7—and don’t forget that the asterisk (*) is a near-universal wildcard in PowerShell.